metaplex-foundation/docs/docs/03-guides/07-archived/04-architecture/02-deep_dive/02-metaplex.md

 ### AuctionManagerSettings

-AuctionManagerSettings is an embedded struct inside AuctionManager but is deserving of it's own section.
-This struct is actually provided by the user in the `init_auction_manager` call to parameterize the AuctionManager with who is winning what and whether or not there is a participation NFT.
+AuctionManagerSettings is an embedded struct inside AuctionManager but is deserving of its own section.
+This struct is actually provided by the user in the `init_auction_manager` call to parameterize the AuctionManager with who is winning what and whether there is a participation NFT.
 It is fairly straightforward - for each entry in the WinningConfig vec, it stands for a given winning place in the Auction.
 The 0th entry is the WinningConfig for the 1st place winner.
 A WinningConfig has many WinningConfigItems.
 For each WinningConfigItem in the 0th WinningConfig, it is a mapping to a Vault SafetyDepositBox that the 1st place winner gets items from.
 You can therefore configure quite arbitrary Auctions this way.

-This setup is actually quite redundant and will likely change in the future to a setup where a WinningConfigItem is the top level structure and it simply declares which winners will receive it, because if you wish for multiple winners to receive prints from the same Master Edition, the WinningConfigItem must right now be duplicated across each WinningConfig.
+This setup is actually quite redundant and will likely change in the future to a setup where a WinningConfigItem is the top level structure, and it simply declares which winners will receive it, because if you wish for multiple winners to receive prints from the same Master Edition, the WinningConfigItem must right now be duplicated across each WinningConfig.

-The Participation Config is optional, but has enums describing how it will behave for winners and for non-winners, whether or not it has a price associated with it, and what safety deposit box contains its printing tokens.
+The Participation Config is optional, but has enums describing how it will behave for winners and for non-winners, whether it has a price associated with it, and what safety deposit box contains its printing tokens.

 Notice that AuctionManagerSettings really doesn't contain settings about the auction.
 It really only breaks down how to divvy up the Vault.
 This is the separation of concerns in action - the Auction is parameterized with auction settings, while the AuctionManager understands how to divvy up rewards to winners and is parameterized that way.
 The Auction does not understand how to divvy up rewards, and the Metaplex contract does not understand how to do Auctions, only how to read winners off of it.

 ### AuctionManagerState

 I consciously made the decision to keep AuctionManagerSettings identical to what you send up when you initialize AuctionManager.
-However, other things related to WinningConfigs, WinningConfigItems, etc change as the AuctionManager moves through its motions.
+However, other things related to WinningConfigs, WinningConfigItems, etc. change as the AuctionManager moves through its motions.
 These changes are recorded in AuctionManagerState, a kind of mirror object that is instantiated during the `init_auction_manager` action.

-Specifically, for each WinningConfigItem, we need to record at the time of creation whether the primary sale had happened for later royalties measurement (because this could be changed during auction) and we need to record whether or not this particular WinningConfigItem has been claimed by the winner yet.
-We do similar things for Participation prize in it's own config.
+Specifically, for each WinningConfigItem, we need to record at the time of creation whether the primary sale had happened for later royalties measurement (because this could be changed during auction) and we need to record whether this particular WinningConfigItem has been claimed by the winner yet.
+We do similar things for Participation prize in its own config.

 ### BidRedemptionTicket